What does a Pap Smear Test For?

 A cervical infection might be a potential cause for the abnormality.
 This can be caused by a yeast infection or STD.
 Although a Pap smear may be an indirect source of STD detection, by no means is it meant to serve as a test for other sexually transmitted disease or other types of cancer.

-If it has been more than three years since your last PAP smear test, visit a clinic that is part of the UrgentMED Network.
+If it has been more than three years since your last PAP smear test, visit a clinic that is part of UrgentMED.
 The friendly and helpful staff can perform all the routine gynecological examinations a woman needs.
-While most insurances cover Pap smear tests at no cost to the patient, the UrgentMED Network offers affordable options for those without insurance.
+While most insurances cover Pap smear tests at no cost to the patient, UrgentMED offers affordable options for those without insurance.
 Don’t put off such an important test of health, visit one of their 13 Southern California locations today!